fcolasante/dynARTwork/FINAL_Architecture.md

 ```

 ## Actuators:
-Raspberry Pi 0 W which is connected through mini-HDMI to Projector
+Raspberry Pi 0 W which is connected through mini-HDMI to Projector.
+It has the WiFi interface and 2 micro-usb ports, where you can connect mouse and keyboard.

+We decided to migrate from stm32 to raspberry pi for ease of use and development.

+Thanks to its community, raspberry pi provides a piwhells repository where all the pip packages already compiled for its architecture are contained.

+In this way, we could develop the rasp_polling script easily on a normal pc and then exported it to the raspberry.

 #### Google IoT Core